-Challenge number Detail of challenge 1- Closing the gap in reading Assessments, observations, discussions with pupils, staff and parents suggests disadvantaged pupils have greater difficulty with phonics than their peers.
+Challenge number Detail of challenge 1 Assessments, observations, discussions with pupils, staff and parents suggests disadvantaged pupils have greater difficulty with phonics than their peers.
 This impairs their ability to develop as confident readers and has a negative impact on reading for enjoyment.
 This is evident from entry in Nursery to the end of KS2.
-2- Communication and Language Baseline assessments, observations and discussions with pupils, staff and parents has identified a high need for speech and language support.
+2 Baseline assessments, observations and discussions with pupils, staff and parents has identified a high need for speech and language support.
 Over 25% of disadvantaged pupils would benefit from access to a Speech and Language Therapist or interventions around developing oral language.
-3- Closing the gap to ensure children are ready for the next steps in their learning.
-Formal and summative assessments have identified that disadvantaged pupils are working below non disadvantaged peers in Reading, Writing and Maths and need support to close the gap to ensure they are ready for the next key stage.
-(The gap is closing) 4- Accessing opportunities beyond school Discussions with families, staff and observations have indicated that families are struggling with the cost of living and therefore it is important to ensure that all pupils both disadvantaged and non-disadvantaged have access to the same opportunities.
-5- Persistent attendance Attendance ensures that children have access to the education they need to close the gap and by ensuring attendance is closely monitored and any concerns are identified and addressed quickly we aim to reduce the percentages of persistent absentees
+3 Formal and summative assessments have identified that disadvantaged pupils are working below non disadvantaged peers in maths and need support to close the gap to ensure they are ready for the next key stage.
+4 Discussions with families, staff and observations have indicated that families are struggling with the cost of living and therefore it is important to ensure that all pupils both disadvantaged and non-disadvantaged have access to the same opportunities.
+5 Attendance ensures that children have access to the education they need to close the gap and by ensuring attendance is closely monitored and any concerns are identified and addressed quickly we aim to reduce the percentages of persistent absentees